Welcome to the Colorado State University Bias Reporting System

 A bias incident is any conduct, speech, or expression, motivated in whole or in part by bias or prejudice that is meant to intimidate, demean, mock, degrade, marginalize, or threaten individuals or groups based on that individual or group’s actual or perceived:

-- Ability (physical, psychological and cognitive)
+- Disability and Ability (physical, psychological and cognitive)

 - Geographic background